Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Introduction

 \subsubsection{Consensus-based distributed optimization}

-There is a rich literature on distributed optimization on graphs using consensus algorithms, for example, \cite{tsitsiklis1986distributed, nedic2009distributed, nedic2010constrained, pu2021distributed, nedic2014distributed, xin2018linear}.
+There is a rich literature on distributed optimization on graphs using consensus algorithms, for example, \cite{nedic2009distributed, nedic2010constrained, pu2021distributed, nedic2014distributed, xin2018linear, koloskova2020unified}.
 For connected, undirected graph topologies, symmetric and doubly-stochastic transition matrices can be constructed for consensus iterations.
-In typical approaches \cite{tsitsiklis1986distributed, nedic2009distributed, nedic2010constrained}, each device maintains a local gradient of the target system objective (e.g., minimizing the consensus error across nodes), with the consensus matrices designed to satisfy additional convergence criteria outlined in \cite{boyd2004fastest, xiao2004fast}.
+In typical approaches \cite{nedic2009distributed, nedic2010constrained}, each device maintains a local gradient of the target system objective (e.g., minimizing the consensus error across nodes), with the consensus matrices designed to satisfy additional convergence criteria outlined in \cite{boyd2004fastest, xiao2004fast}.
 More recently, gradient tracking optimization techniques have been developed in which the global gradient is learned simultaneously along with local parameters \cite{pu2021distributed}.
+Also, \cite{liu2024decentralized, nguyen2023performance} present a variation of gradient tracking algorithms where devices conduct multiple local gradient steps at each iteration.
 Other works have considered the distributed optimization problem over directed graphs, which is harder since constructing doubly-stochastic transition matrices is not a straightforward task for general directed graphs \cite{gharesifard2010does}.
 To resolve this issue, methods such as the push-sum protocol \cite{nedic2014distributed} have been proposed, where an extra optimizable parameter is introduced at each device in order to independently learn the right (or left) eigenvector corresponding to the eigenvalue of 1 of the transition matrices \cite{xin2018linear}.
 More recently, dual transition matrices have been studied, where two distinct transition matrices are designed to exchange model parameters and gradients separately, one column-stochastic and the other row-stochastic \cite{saadatniaki2020decentralized, pu2020push, xin2018linear}.
-Moreover, asynchronous communications have also been researched in the literature \cite{assran2020asynchronous, bof2018multiagent}.
+Moreover, asynchronous communications have also been researched in the literature \cite{assran2020asynchronous, bof2018multiagent, liao2024asynchronous}.